sphinx-doc/sphinx/doc/usage/configuration.rst

       languages will emit warning if failed.
 If you prefer Python 2 only highlighting, you can set it back to ``'python'``.

+.. confval:: highlight_failures

+   The behavior to adopt when highlighting of a code block fails:

+   - ``'skip_block'`` to skip highlighting the entire code block and display it in a plain style instead; this is the default behavior
+   - ``'highlight'`` to display just the problematic parts of the code in a special style for errors while highlighting the rest of the block normally
+   - ``'hide'`` to display just the problematic parts of the code in a plain style while highlighting the rest of the block normally

+   In all cases, highlighting failures will also be reported as warnings.
+This can be controlled with :confval:`suppress_warnings` (see misc.highlighting_failure).

+   .. versionadded:: 1.8

 .. confval:: highlight_options

    A dictionary of options that modify how the lexer specified by